Essays, personal writing, philosophy

 Whether wading through trying times or just looking to up your sense of self-esteem or finding ways to harness your full potential, self-help books for men can be completely rewarding.
 Not only can these books help bring inspiration to the table but it’s also always a welcome thought to know that whatever is going on in your head – you are not alone.
 In an era and a world where we are all trying to shift the narrative around swapping stoicism for self-care, these 25 self-help books for men in 2022 should make your book buzz list.

-Best for the Workplace: 48 Laws of Power
+- Best for the workplace: The 48 Laws of Power

 The Best Self-Help Books for Men